Mittlebenskrise/Mittlebenskrise.github.io/hosting/hard-drives.md

     sudo hd-idle -t sdc

-**_Note:_**
-_This page contains affiliate links to Amazon.
+/info _This page contains affiliate links to Amazon.
 Feel free to order your hardware anywhere, but it would be nice of you to use these links so that I get a small reward for writing all this information up._ 😉